Ciph4r/push-pull-project/README.md

 vikings
 whats your fave food?
 korean bbq
+what was your mos?

 call of duty or destiny
 call of duty
 whats your fave car?
 gtr all the way!
 which part of nyc are you from?
+I'm from central new jersey